Counter-Reformation: Church music

-Reforms before the Council of Trent

 The Council of Trent is believed to be the apex of the Counter-Reformation's influence on Church music in the 16th century.
 However, the council's pronouncements on music were not the first attempt at reform.
 The Catholic Church had spoken out against a perceived abuse of music used in the Mass before the Council of Trent ever convened to discuss music in 1562.
 The manipulation of the Creed and using non-liturgical songs was addressed in 1503, and secular singing and the intelligibility of the text in the delivery of psalmody in 1492.
 The delegates at the council were just a link in the long chain of Church clergy who had pushed for a reform of the musical liturgy reaching back as far as 1322.

-Probably the most extreme move at reform came late in 1562 when, instructed by the legates, Egidio Foscarari (bishop of Modena) and Gabriele Paleotti (archbishop of Bologna) began work on reforming religious orders and their practices involving the liturgy.
-The reforms prescribed to the cloisters of nuns, which included omitting the use of an organ, prohibiting professional musicians, and banishing polyphonic singing, were much more strict than any of the council's edicts or even those to be found in the Palestrina legend.

 Fueling the cry for reform from many ecclesial figures was the compositional technique popular in the 15th and 16th centuries of using musical material and even the accompanying texts from other compositions such as motets, madrigals, and chansons.
 Several voices singing different texts in different languages made any of the text difficult to distinguish from the mixture of words and notes.
 The parody mass would then contain melodies (usually the tenor line) and words from songs that could have been, and often were, on sensual subjects.
 The musical liturgy of the Church was being more and more influenced by secular tunes and styles.
 The Council of Paris, which met in 1528, as well as the Council of Trent were making attempts to restore the sense of sacredness to the Church setting and what was appropriate for the Mass.
-The councils were simply responding to issues of their day.
+The councils were responding to issues of their day.

+One of the most austere moves at reform came late in 1562 when, perhaps instructed by some legates, Egidio Foscarari (bishop of Modena) and Gabriele Paleotti (archbishop of Bologna) began work on reforming religious orders and their practices involving the liturgy in their dioceses.
+Paleotti's reforms for convents of nuns allowed only the use of an organ, prohibited professional musicians, and banished polyphonic singing; this was much more strict than the Trent council's eventual edicts or even those devised for the Palestrina legend.

 Reforms during the 22nd session

 The Council of Trent met sporadically from December 13, 1545, to December 4, 1563, to reform many parts of the Catholic Church.

-The 22nd session of the council, which met in 1562, dealt with Church music in Canon 8 in the section of "Abuses in the Sacrifice of the Mass" during a meeting of the council on September 10, 1562.
+The 22nd session required that secular elements be kept out of Mass music, keeping polyphony implicitly allowed.